 Look at the Chemex Pour Over Coffee Maker.
 It uses a glass carafe with a dripper which you have to pour over the coffee grounds yourself.
 This takes time as you have to make the water hot using a pour over kettle.

 A good example of drip coffee would be the Hamilton Beach The Scoop Coffee Maker.
-It’s an automatic drip coffee machine.
+It’s an automatic drip coffee maker.
 With fast brewing, strong coffee extraction, and multiple cup sizes.
 All you need to do is buy good coffee beans or the best ground coffee.

 Pour Over vs Drip – Using Pour Over